bensonkarki/bensonkarki.github.io/README.md

 # bensonkarki.github.io
-- personal portfolio/resume website about me and my work
+- My main personal portfolio / resume website about me and my work
-- my first website
+- My first website
-- let me know if there are ny mistakes or bugs
+- Let me know if there are any mistakes or bugs
-- built off scrimba course
+- Built off the Portfolio Website Course on scrimba.com